 Eat, Move, Learn enables you to take up this important current issue while also addressing national academic standards for sixth grade science... all in a way that comes alive in the classroom.
 Eat, Move, Learn is organized around the idea that we must "balance" the energy we take in through our food and the energy we spend in physical activity.
 Eat, Move, Learn helps you and your class to analyze the problems of food and fitness, find promising solutions to energy imbalance, and design a study to test your ideas.

 Ancient Roots, Modern Medicine

-Ancient Roots, Modern Medicine is part of the three-part documenetary series that explores how traditional plants are revolutioning the future of science.
+Ancient Roots, Modern Medicine is part of the three-part documentary series that explores how traditional plants are revolutionizing the future of science.

 - Part 1 Jordan: the Middle East